emostyz/marketing/marketing-deck-platform/documentation/README.md

 ## Contact

-For questions about this documentation or the AEDRIN platform, please refer to the development team or project stakeholders.
+For questions about this documentation or the EasyDecks.ai platform, please refer to the development team or project stakeholders.